dk14/wolfram-mega/docs/oracles.md

 Security note:
-- signing capability with `capabilityPubKey` not belonging to oracle would allow woner of corresponding private key to make commitments on behalf of oracle.
+- signing capability which is identified through `capabilityPubKey` not belonging to oracle would allow owner of corresponding private key to make commitments and provide facts on behalf of oracle.
+Even if attacker does not control oracle's endpoint - it could still publish reports with proved `fact-conflict` or dispute `missing-fact` reports with erroneous data.
 - Thus, it is recommended to derive capability private keys from root oracle private key (HD-wallet approach)

 ## Foreign advertisers (synthetic oracles)
-Some corporate oracles might not wish to do PoW in order to advertise themselves through Mega P2P, but they would wish to keep Mega-protocol and standard.
+Some corporate oracles might not wish to do PoW in order to advertise themselves through Mega P2P, but they would wish to keep Mega-protocol and standard for endpoints.

 They can publish manifest (json of `OracleManifest`) with a list of `OracleCapability` on their website and use protocol without mempools.
 Legal entity would only adopt `OracleCapability`, `Commitment`,`Fact` messages.
 Unlike regular, website-verified oracle, they would not create ads for `OracleId`, nor advertise it through Mega P2P.

-**They would, however need to be reported independently. **
+**They would, however need to be reported independently.**

 In that case, third-party public org can create synthetic (e.g. `Wolfram (foreign advertiser)`) id.
 It would point to original manifest on original (e.g. "wolfram.com"), but unlike with website-veified PoW-oracles - manifest won't point back to synthetic `OracleId`.